 3. Prevent injuries

 Regardless of the type of activity you engage in, injuries can happen.
 Sometimes they can occur if you don’t use the equipment properly, or on the other hand, if you are not strong enough to carry out some exercises.
 When it comes to the latter, the best way to prevent these from happening is to work on your strength.
 Naturally, if you have just started working out, you have to begin with some light exercises and work your way up.
+Your diet will play a significant role in ensuring you can gradually increase the intensity of the exercise you do.
+For instance, eating protein will help heal the tears in your muscles and make them stronger.
 Also, a diet rich in all the significant nutrients will help you reach your goal faster, and more importantly, reach it injury-free.

 4. Improve muscle recovery